mdinesh9/dataset_sample_extractor/README.md

     - python run.py --root=root_dir --sample_size=200

 ### Why
-    - Developed this scripts for deep learning projects when you have huge dataset.
+    - Developed this script for deep learning projects when you have huge dataset.
     - No point of running deep learning models on complete dataset when you are in development phase.